astrohart/MFR/MFR.FileSystem.Validators/README.md

 Determines whether the specified file-system
 `entry`
-exists on the disk.
+exists on the file system.

 ##### Returns

-`true` if the file-system `entry` exists on the disk; `false` otherwise.
+`true` if the file-system `entry` exists on the file system; `false` otherwise.

 ##### Parameters